geeksambhu/geeksambhu.github.io/til.md

 - Wrote a blog and a script to Organize Desktop and group similar files in a Directory
 - ``` echo '\n#### ' `date` ``` appends UNIX commands  `date` to string in shell
-- How to check if a string ends with any of the elements
+- How to check if a string ends with any of the elements?

         *   such list of string  must be `tuple`  for that purpose

  ```python